dieuly/software_engineering_2014_template/3_use_cases.md

     <td>1.
 If students go far away from the location  <br/>
         -> Return to the step 1 of initial state <br/>
         2. If students do not get notification when they are nearby the location <br/>
-        -> Turn on the notification from the settings, then return to step 2 of initial state <br/>
+        -> Turn on the notification from the settings, then return to step 1 of normal flow <br/>
     </td>
   </tr>
    <tr>